 We are here to Serve you!

-Medicare Advantage plans operate within service areas known as defined geographic areas.
-To become a plan member, you must live in a plan's service area, and a plan’s coverage and costs can vary by plan and location.
+Medicare Advantage plans are offered within defined geographic service areas, and to become a member, you must live within the plan's service area.
+Plan coverage and costs can vary by location and plan type.

 View Medicare Advantage plans in your area

-You probably see or have seen dozens of ads for a $0 premium Advantage plan/plans that propose an all-in-one coverage.
-It can include prescription drug coverage and vision care, dental, hearing devices and can include a gym membership for free.
-However, you may have also heard people criticize or complain about these plans.
-So, why are Medicare Advantage plans considered bad?
+You may have seen ads for $0 premium Medicare Advantage plans that offer all-in-one coverage, including prescription drug coverage, vision care, dental, hearing devices, and even a free gym membership.
+However, some people criticize or complain about these plans.
+So, why are Medicare Advantage plans sometimes considered bad?

-If you ask a doctor, they may say they don't accept Medicare Advantage Plans because the private insurance companies make it a hassle for them to get paid.
-Ask your neighbor why Medicare Advantage plans are bad, and they may say they were unhappy with how much they had to pay out-of-pocket when using the benefits.
-If you ask your friend or anyone why they didn't like Medicare Advantage, they might say it's because their plan wouldn't travel with them.
-However, a very common answer is "because I thought the plan was free."
+If you ask a doctor, they may say they don't accept Medicare Advantage plans because private insurance companies make it difficult for them to get paid.
+Your neighbor may say they were unhappy with how much they had to pay out-of-pocket when using the benefits.
+If you ask a friend, they might say their plan wouldn't travel with them.
+However, one common answer is "because I thought the plan was free."

-To be eligible for A Medicare Advantage Plan, You have to have Medicare Part A and Part B. Live in the plan's service area.
-And one other thing: you must continue to pay the Medicare Part B premium, in addition to the plan premium if it has a premium.
+To be eligible for a Medicare Advantage plan, you must have Medicare Part A and Part B, live in the plan's service area, and continue to pay the Medicare Part B premium (in addition to any plan premium).